jka6502/stratum/README.md

 - **Code preceeding require calls may be executed multiple times**

-The exception abort/re-execute cycle also means that any code before, or between `require` calls will be executed multiple times.
+The exception abort/re-execute cycle also means that any code before, or between `require` calls can be executed multiple times, if the script aborts to load a dependency.

-Also, for this reason, wrapping a require in a `try{}finally{}` handler may well invoke the *finally* clause zero or more times...
+Also, for the same reason, wrapping a require in a `try{ ... }finally{ ... }` handler may well invoke the *finally* clause zero or more times...

 - **Inline scripts are not necessarily sequenced**